The Pause Between Rains

 Dorsal Vagal (Immobilisation)Associated with shutdown, conservation, and disconnection.
 In extreme cases, produces freeze responses, dissociation, or collapse.
 Can also support healthy rest and sleep when accessed from a place of safety.

-Embodied Epistemology in Practice
+Embodied Knowing in Practice

 The knowledge I generated during this working session emerged through bodily engagement with the environment as much as through cognitive analysis.
-This exemplifies what feminist philosopher Sandra Harding (1991) calls standpoint epistemology, the recognition that all knowledge is situated, emerging from particular bodily, social, and historical locations.
+This exemplifies what feminist philosopher Sandra Harding (1991) calls standpoint ways of knowing, the recognition that all knowledge is situated, emerging from particular bodily, social, and historical locations.
 My standpoint during this retreat is grounded in specific intersecting positions.
 I am a white settler-Canadian woman in midlife, a precarious academic worker experiencing career displacement, a mother whose children have launched, a person exploring intentional solitude after years of collective disruption caused by the COVID-19 pandemic, and someone temporarily inhabiting a landscape markedly different from my northern home.
 Each of these positions shapes what I notice, what feels significant, and how I interpret experience.

 Similarly, the sound of water, whether falling droplets or the distant murmur of pool filtration systems, activated associations shaped by my geographical origins.
-Water sounds in northern contexts often signal seasonal transition—the breakup of ice, the rush of spring melt, the first rain after winter’s snow.
+Water sounds in northern contexts often signal seasonal transition: the breakup of ice, the rush of spring melt, the first rain after winter’s snow.
 Here in Loreto, water sounds carry different meanings.
 They mark the rare gift of precipitation in an arid landscape, the maintenance of human-created oases, the intersection of scarcity and abundance.
 These layered meanings, emerging from the meeting of personal history with present place, constitute situated knowledge, knowledge that acknowledges rather than erases its specificity (Haraway, 1988).

 The Pause as Practice

 The poet and essayist Mary Oliver (2008) writes that attention is the beginning of devotion, suggesting that how we direct awareness reflects what we value and shapes what becomes possible.
-During the rain pause, I devoted attention to the integration of scholarly work with embodied presence, to the practice of remaining with complexity rather than rushing toward resolution, to the capacity to hold multiple modes of awareness simultaneously.
+During the rain pause, I devoted attention to integrating scholarly work with embodied presence, to the practice of remaining with complexity rather than rushing toward resolution, and to the capacity to hold multiple modes of awareness simultaneously.
 This practice of pause differs from complete cessation.
 I continued working, but the quality of that work changed within the poolside environment.
 Ideas emerged with less striving, prose flowed with greater ease, and the relationship between effort and ease was better balanced.

 Contemplative scholar Pico Iyer (2014) observes that in an age of acceleration, nothing can be more exhilarating than going slow, and in an age of distraction, nothing is so luxurious as paying attention.
 The rain pause created conditions for this luxurious attention, through environmental support for sustained awareness rather than forced focus.
 The threshold space of the cabana invited presence without demanding performance.
 The sensory richness of the setting engaged attention gently, providing sufficient stimulation to prevent mind-wandering into rumination while maintaining sufficient spaciousness to allow creative association.